lbovet/vertx-redisques/README.md

 > address = redisque

 ### RedisquesAPI util
-For a simplyfied working with the Redisques module, see the RedisquesAPI class:
+For a simplified working with the Redisques module, see the RedisquesAPI class:

 > org.swisspush.redisques.util.RedisquesAPI